What’s in This Article

 Are Any of These Day Trips Dog-Friendly Year-Round?

 Yes.
 Many spots welcome dogs year-round, though rules vary.
-You will find leash-required parks, dog-friendly beaches with seasonal leash changes, and off-leash trails.
+You’ll find leash-required parks, dog-friendly beaches with seasonal leash changes, and off-leash trails.
 Check specific sites ahead, pack water, waste bags, and patience.

 Which Destinations Are Accessible by Public Transit?